-Positions offered through the Center for Environmental Stewardship:
+Positions offered through the Environmental Stewardship Center:

 Other positions and opportunities offered on campus:

-Recycling Interns oversee the recycling crew, coordination of rounds, assisting with the hiring process, and training the recycling crew.
 The Recycling crew collects all of the recyclables from buildings and departments across the entire campus and depositing them into the appropriate recycling bins.

 The Arboretum Trail Crew position involves general maintenance and care of the Lillian Anderson Arboretum.
 Students employees have a strong desire to combine the goals of preserving the natural landscape at the Arboretum with offering recreational opportunities.